evcastelani/MolecularConformation.jl/docs/src/quick.md

 	fieldnames(NMRInfo)
 ```

 Once the type of data this package handles is well established, let's look at the rest of the settings until the main function is executed.
 The next step is to define the options to be used for the solver.
 For this, we need to create a `ConformationSetup`.
-This kind of element has four fields but one is optional (`virtual_precision`).
+This kind of element has five fields but two are optional.
+The field `virtual_precision` is one of optional argument and it is used to validated a step of use of re-order strategy.
+By default `virtual_precision` is set like `precision` field.

 ```@repl tutorial
 	fieldnames(ConformationSetup)
 ```
 The `precision`  will be used by the pruning test of the solver.
 The `solver` is the name of the function that was choose and `allsolution` is a bolean parameter for detect all solution if it is set as true.
+The `evalLDE` is another optional argument and

 ```@repl tutorial
 	opt = ConformationSetup(0.000001,MolecularConformation.classicBP,false)